Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/multiple-destinations/README.md

 ### Create Azure resources

-1. Create Azure Service Bus namespace and two queue entities with name of `queue1` and `queue2`.
+1. Create Azure Service Bus namespaces and two queue entities with name of `queue1` and `queue2`.
 Please see [how to create][create-service-bus].
 Note: this sample takes queue as example, it's also applied with Service Bus topic.

 ## Examples